Tosinpeter/qebelite/replit.md

 ## Overview

-QEB Elite is a comprehensive fitness application admin dashboard built with React and Express.
+QEB Elite is a comprehensive fitness application admin dashboard built with React and Supabase.
 The platform enables administrators to manage users, organize group fitness sessions (huddles), curate nutrition content, and maintain a library of training videos.
 The application features a modern, dark-mode-first interface designed for efficiency and data density, allowing administrators to quickly access and manipulate fitness-related content across multiple categories.

 ## User Preferences